vinitlee/Apothecary-Diaries-Analysis/Episodes/S02E30 - The Crystal Pavilion, for the Third Time.md

 		- As understood above, the punishment is lenient and generous
 - Outside the [[Crystal Pavilion]]
 	- [[Jinshi]], [[Gaoshun]], [[Maomao]]
-	- [[Jinshi]] pushes a white silk handkerchief to [[Maomao]] and urges her to wipe the blood from her face
+	- [[Jinshi]] pushes a white silk handkerchief to [[Maomao]] and urges her to wipe the blood from her face ^54ff55
 	- She doesn't want to soil such a fancy thing
 	- [[Jinshi]] asks her how she figured everything out
 	- Explanation
 		- Since the servant had not been seen, she was somewhere out of sight and far from bedrooms
-		- Bush that was noticed before was white, but is typically red.
+		- [[White Blossom]] bush that was noticed before was white, but is typically red.
 Green and white is believed to bring good health in feng shui
 		- Ironically, the white powder in the seeds of this plant can be used to make an abortive medicine
 	- [[Jinshi]] reacts to this and says that there are poisons everywhere
 		- [[Maomao]] reminds him that knowledge is needed to transform things into poisons